follhim/SKconvienience/README.md

 # SKconvienience

 <!-- badges: start -->
 [![R-CMD-check](https://github.com/follhim/SKconvienience/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/follhim/SKconvienience/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-SKconvienience is a package with convience functions for all things Rstats.
+SKconvienience is a package with convenience functions for all things R stats.

 ## Installation

-You can install the development version of SKconvienience like so:
+You can install the development version of SKconvienience from GitHub:
 ``` r
 # Install devtools if you don't have it
 install.packages("devtools")